microsoftgraph/msgraph-sdk-javascript/README.md

 }
 ```

-Sending an email to the recipients -
+Example of sending an email to the recipients:

 ```typescript
 // Construct email object